openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 On upgrade:

 On upgrade from version supporting `experimentalPropagateUserTags`, openshift components that consume the new field should merge `.status.platformStatus.aws` and `.spec.platformSpec.aws`.
-`.spec.platformSpec.aws` can be updated or changed which will override the values from status and a new `.status.platformStatus.aws` will be set.
+`.spec.platformSpec.aws` can be updated or changed which will override the values from status.

 For installer configuration compatibility, configuration with `experimentalPropagateUserTags` should be supported.